ldn-softdev/jtc/User Guide.md

 `cli` here is subjected for interpolation from namespaces and/or JSON elements pointed by `dst_wlk` itself.
 The namespaces here is also populated while walking `dst_wlk`.

+_NOTE: if destination walk (`-w`) is pointing to the root of JSON then the switch can be entirely dismissed (in any of the above examples)_

 ## Comparing JSONs
 `-c` allows comparing JSONs (or JSONs element pointed by walk-paths) - `jtc` will display JSON delta (diffs) between compared JSONs.